 All staff have a responsibility to report safeguarding/child protection concerns and suspicions of abuse.
-These concerns will be discussed with the Designated Safeguarding Lead (DSL) immediately.
+These concerns will be discussed with the designated safeguarding lead (DSL) as soon as possible.

-- Staff will report their concerns to the DSL(in the absence of the DSL they will be reported to the DSL on duty. - Staff must complete their concerns onto the 'logging concern about a child's safety and welfare' form and stored securely in the Child Protection Concerns File, ensuring that the front cover is inserted, and the DSL must complete their section of this form, and if appropriate complete the body map form. - For children who arrive at Club with an existing injury, an incident/accident form will be completed along with the parent's/carers explanation as to how the injury happened.
-Staff will have professional curiosity around any explanations given, any concerns around existing injury's will be reported. - If appropriate, any concerns/or incidents will be discussed with the parent/carer and discussions will be recorded on the 'logging a concern about a child's safety and welfare' and if appropriate complete the body map form and the correspondence log Parents will have access to these records on request in line with GDPR and data protection guidelines. - If there are queries/concerns regarding the injury/information given, then the following procedures will take place:
+- Staff will report their concerns to the DSL insert name (in the absence of the DSL they will be reported to the Deputy DSLs insert name - Any signs of marks/injuries to a child or information a child has given will be recorded and stored securely onto the Accident/Incident form/Body Map as well as completing Logging a concern about a Child's Safety or Welfare, the DSL must complete their part of this form and if appropriate complete the Correspondence log. - The individual who has received the disclosure must write in their own words exactly what the child has disclosed on the correct concern form, and this must be the child's own words.
+The concern form is to be signed and dated by the individual. - The individual who hears the disclosure will listen to the child, and will not ask the child to repeat this to another member of staff. - For children who arrive at Club with an existing injury, an Accident/Incident form will be completed along with the parent's/carer's explanation as to how the injury happened.
+Staff will have professional curiosity around any explanations given, any concerns around existing injuries will be reported - If appropriate, any concerns/or incidents will be discussed with the parent/carer and discussions will be recorded.
+Parents will have access to these records on request in line with GDPR and data protection guidelines. - If there are queries/concerns regarding the injury/information given, then the following procedures will take place:

-The Designated Safeguarding Lead will:
+The designated safeguarding lead will:

 - Contact the Local Authority children's social care team to report concerns and seek advice immediately, or as soon as it is practical to do so.
 If it is believed a child is in immediate danger, we will contact the police.
-If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below) - Record the information and action taken relating to the concern raised by completing the 'Record of Allegation' form, and if appropriate complete the body map form (CPF 01) and the correspondence log. - Speak to the parents (unless advised not do so by LA children's social care team) - The Designated Safeguarding Lead will follow up with the Local Authority children's social care team if they have not contacted the setting within the timeframe set out in Working Together to Safeguarding Children (2018).
+If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below), the DSL must complete the Record of Allegation Form. - Record the information and action taken relating to the concern raised - Speak to the parents (unless advised not do so by LA children's social care team)

+The designated safeguarding lead will follow up with the Local Authority children's social care team if they have not contacted the setting within the DAY CLUB timeframe set out in Working Together to Safeguarding Children (2018).
 We will never assume that action has been taken.

-Keeping children safe is our highest priority and if, for whatever reason, staff do not feel able to report concerns to the DSL or deputy DSL they should call the Local

-Authority children's social care team, the Police or the NSPCC and report their concerns anonymously.
+Keeping children safe is our highest priority and if, for whatever reason, staff do not feel able to report concerns to the DSL or deputy DSL they should call the Local Authority children's social care team, the Police or the NSPCC and report their concerns anonymously.